 Tara Burd, President and Membership Director

-Tara Burd is a Southern California native and has been involved in the San Diego legal community since 2005.
+Tara Burd is a Southern California native and a member of the San Diego legal community since 2005.
 She graduated from San Diego State University with a Bachelor of Science in Criminal Justice Administration with Distinction in Criminal Justice.
 Later, she completed California Western School of Law's accelerated two-year program, cum laude with Honors Distinction in Criminal Prosecution & Defense Practice Concentration.

 Kevin Murphy, Vice President